TABLE OF CONTENTS

 Social media marketing is a relatively easy means to market your business.
 In the long run, you’ll notice how much time you and your developers will save with a pre-set platform.

 Because you’re not producing the products, it’s easy to switch up your offerings.
 For consumers who like your brand and want to continue making purchases, new products on your website increase retention.
-Long-term customers are assets to your business’ well-being.
+Long-term customers are assets to your business’s well-being.

 Because social media posts are shareable, there are a lot of opportunities to grow your brand and increase offerings.